KnpLabs/KnpZendCacheBundle/README.markdown

 This bundle allows to configure a Zend\Cache\Manager, and instanciate it, from the D.I.C.
-[Learn more about Zend Cache framework](http://framework.zend.com/manual/en/zend.cache.html)
+[Learn more about Zend Cache framework](http://framework.zend.com/manual/en/zend.cache.html) This bundle contains no code.
+It does *NOT* extend nor wrap Zend Cache classes.
+All it does is configure the service container to ease cache configuration and usage.

 ## Installation